wilsonify/wilsonify.github.io/content/recipes/ROASTED BROCCOLI AND MILLET PILAF157.md

 you’re over it, about 2 minutes.
 This helps the millet taste nuttier and more awesome, but if

-you don’t give a damn about depth of flavor, you could just move the fuck on.
+you don’t give a damn about depth of flavor, you could just move the   on.
 Pour in the

 water and a pinch of salt and bring this all to a boil.
 Now turn down the heat so that the pot is